-It is a great way to find activities, clubs and classes where you can simply socialise and have fun or else discover where to learn a new skill, retrain, volunteer or start a business!
+Cheery, chunky and colourful – a browse through the guide is a handy way to find activities, clubs, classes and networks where you can simply socialise and have fun, or maybe discover where to learn a new skill, retrain, volunteer or start a business!

-But more than that – the Golden Guide has also become a trusted way to find practical support with all kinds of issues that crop up in daily life.
+But more than that – the Golden Guide has also become a trusted way to find expert help and practical support with all kinds of problems that crop up in daily life.

 There may be health, personal safety or financial concerns, worries about transport or caring help at home, or getting support if you are a carer.